 The entire economy that this idea of cinema supports rests primarily on a business that involves selling sugar water and fat-laden carbohydrates at 90% profit margins to sedentary and lethargic groups of consumers who agree to sit still long enough for their blood sugar levels to go down sufficiently so that they can be sold these sugar and fat products in large enough quantities to justify the expense of operating cinema theaters and making and marketing so-called films.

-To illustrate my idea of how The Congregation forms, let’s observe two hypothetical cinemaphiles who have emerged from a double feature of “Citizen Kane” and “Casablanca” into the lobby of an arthouse theater.
+To illustrate how The Congregation might develop, let us observe two hypothetical enthusiasts who have emerged from a double feature of Citizen Kane and Casablanca in the lobby of a theater.
 These two films represent the ne plus ultra of repertory cinema programming.
-The first person begins, “Initially, I was in the “Citizen Kane” camp and thought “Casablanca” conventional and overly sentimental.”
-The second smiles, and completes the thought, “But as you’ve grown older, you tend to see “Citizen Kane” as the baroque affectation of a young genius and “Casablanca” as having more real-life gravity.”
+The first person begins, “Initially, I was in the Citizen Kane camp and thought Casablanca conventional and overly sentimental.”
+The second smiles, and completes the thought, “But as you’ve grown older, you see Citizen Kane as the baroque affectation of a young genius and Casablanca as having more emotional resonance.”
 They nod together at this self-evident truth.
-The statement indicates that the viewer has watched these iconic Hollywood films multiple times in different periods of their life and that their understanding of the films has evolved over time.
-This person cares for and depends upon movies, which provide, not merely a momentary amusement, but rather an ongoing relationship.
+The statement indicates that the viewer has watched these iconic Hollywood films multiple times during different periods of their life and that their understanding of the films has evolved over time.
+This person cares for and depends upon movies, which provide not merely a momentary amusement, but rather an ongoing relationship.

-The conversation continues, arriving at a question of a more pointed nature, “What is the most memorable shot in ‘The Shining?’”
-The answer of a casual filmgoer might be, “The boy on the big wheel pedaling through the hotel” or “the twin girls” or “Jack Nicholson frozen at the end of the film.”
-Someone who’s read a little about the movie might say, “The aerial shots of the mountain landscape at the film’s beginning” and then add, “Did you know that Ridley Scott borrowed outtakes from that footage for the studio-mandated happy ending of “Blade Runner?”
-The answer of a true obsessive, by virtue of its sheer peculiarity, is, “Someone in a bear-suit performing oral sex as observed through the doorway of a hotel room.”
-One of our film fanatics provides the correct answer and the pair laughs loudly together like two travelers of the same nationality meeting each other in a foreign tourist town.
+The conversation continues with a question of a more pointed nature, “What is the most memorable shot in The Shining?”
+The answer of the uninitiated might be, “The boy on the big wheel pedaling through the hotel” or “the twin girls” or “Jack Nicholson frozen at the end of the film.”
+Someone who’s read a little about the making of the movie might say, “The aerial shots of the mountain landscape at the film’s beginning” and then add, “Did you know that Ridley Scott borrowed outtakes from that footage for the studio-mandated happy ending of Blade Runner?”
+The answer of a true obsessive, by virtue of its sheer peculiarity is, “Someone in a bear-suit performing oral sex as observed by Shelley Duvall through a hotel room doorway.”
+One of our regulars provides the correct answer and the pair laughs loudly together like two travelers of the same nationality meeting in a foreign tourist town.